Are you ready to be inspired?

-Bring new ideas home to your district inspired by thought-provoking education keynote speakers.
+General Sessions will help you bring home new ideas to your district that are inspired by thought-provoking education keynotes.

 Carole Basile